veophi/karmada/docs/proposals/rollout/README.md

 ```

 We expect that the Deployment Rolling Update with 2 maxUnavailable and 1 maxSurge will be scheduled to 2 clusters, and the rollout process will be consistent with the semantics in a single-cluster setting.
-During rolling processing, the number of unavailable Pods will not exceed 2, and the number of Pods will not exceed 11.
+During rolling processing, the number of available pods is not less than 8, and the number of Pods will not exceed 11.

 #### Story #2: Batch Release with Partition
 ```yaml